jadecobra/python_tdd_exercises/source/classes/family_ties.rst

   .. code-block:: shell

     AttributeError:
-        'John' object has no attribute 'first_name'.
+        'John' object has no attribute 'the_first'.
         Did you mean: 'last_name'?

 * I add the :ref:`attribute<what is a class attribute?>` to ``Smith``